 Definitely the best cyberpunk game I've ever played, Neuromancer is an excellent adaptation of the classic book of the same name.
-You play a hacker who is struggling to make ends meet at the beginning, only to discover that all is not well in cyberspace.
+You play a hacker who is struggling to make ends meet, discovering that all is not well in cyberspace.

 A notepad is absolutely essential for playing Neuromancer, as there is a lot of information and WELL addresses to keep track of.
 Neuromancer is undoubtedly the best "hacking" game in existence, as the thrill of hacking into forbidden sites, editing databases to further your cause, and generally finding things out is exhilarating (and harmless, as opposed to real life).
-Overall, no cyberpunk fan should pass up this overlooked classic.
-Two thumbs up!
+Overall, no cyberpunk fan should pass up this overlooked classic that may in its part have inspired the seminal System Shock.
+Two thumbs up!Reviewed by: Underdogs